Claiming Housing Benefit and Rate Relief

 Homeowners applying for other benefits or allowances

 You need to return your application form to any Jobs and Benefits office or Social Security Agency.
 They’ll send your form to LPS if you’re awarded a social security benefit.

 Making a claim by telephone

-If you’re eligible for Pension Credit or Employment and Support Allowance and make your claim by telephone, you can apply for Housing Benefit Rate Relief by telephone at the same time.
+If you’re eligible for Pension Credit or Employment and Support Allowance and make your claim by telephone, you can apply for Housing Benefit and Rate Relief by telephone at the same time.